Slow Wi-Fi: What Causes It and How Can You Fix It

 The Capacity of Your Network Is Exhausted

-The total capacity of the invisible venue is determined mostly by your internet connection and the kind of specification for implementing WLAN computer communication you’re using.
-If you pay for fiber optic internet, you can naturally expect higher speeds than with a broadband internet services.
+The total capacity of your Wi-Fi network depends on your internet connection type and the technology used in your router.
+If you use fiber optic internet, you can expect higher speeds and better stability compared to standard broadband services.

 The problem with many Wi-Fi networks is that they are held at the same party venue as other networks.
 The Wi-Fi signal is transmitted on five distinct frequency ranges: 2.4 GHz, 3.6 GHz, 4.9 GHz, 5 GHz, and 5.9 GHz.
 Each of these five ranges is divided into several channels, with some channels overlapping others.

-In practice, if your wireless router and your neighboring’s router both broadcast a Wi-Fi signal on the 2.4 GHz frequency band and the first Wi-Fi channel, it’s like two parties being held at the same party venue simultaneously.
+In practice, if your wireless router and your neighbor’s router both broadcast on the same frequency and channel, it’s like two overlapping conversations in the same room, making it difficult for either to work efficiently.

 Being a professional wireless analysis application, NetSpot can help you discover all nearby Wi-Fi networks and determine which of them might be interfering with your Wi-Fi network.